JohnCode1/HomeLab/README.md

 ---

-## Who This is For (And Who It Isn't)
+## 🎯 Who This Is For (And Who It Isn't)

-* Homelabs are **not** for someone who wants to set it up once and never touch it again.
+* ❌ Homelabs are **not** for someone who wants to set it up once and never touch it again.
 While you could argue that if you never open it to the worldwide web, you would be safe even if a security flaw is found later, you would be doing so at your own risk.
-* This is for someone who wants to reduce or completely eliminate their subscription fees.
+* ✅ This is for someone who wants to reduce or completely eliminate their subscription fees.
-* This is for someone who loves to tinker with things.
+* ✅ This is for someone who loves to tinker with things.

 ---

-## References
+## 🤝 References

 A huge thank you to all the people referenced below—this project would not be possible without them.
 I will not be posting a link each time a reference is used, so please refer to this list.